 It’s summertime, is your wood deck ready for all the summer activities?
 I want to share how to clean and stain a wood deck to keep it in top shape for many years of entertaining and family enjoyment.

-My deck is 17 years old and is still is great shape due to the fact that we clean and seal the deck EVERY year.
-This is a big task to complete every year when you have a 700 square foot deck.
+My deck is 17 years old and is still in great shape due to the fact that we clean and seal the deck EVERY year.
+This is a big task to complete every year when you have a 700-square-foot deck.

 This is how my deck looked on May 22nd.
 I live in Ohio, so we are lucky to get the deck done before Memorial Day.
 We have 3 HUGE maple trees surrounding the deck and we have to wait every year for the red seeds and the helicopters to fall.
 I love the trees for shade, but we despise the maple trees for how dirty they are.